hxu296/jeston-videopose3d/README.md

-### What is this
+### About
+This repo focuses on 3 things:
+1. Install Anaconda, Pytorch, Jupyer Notebook, etc. on a brand-new Jeston Nano 2G.
+2. Setup, run, and benchmark Videopose3D
+3. Optimize Videopose3D models with TensorRT and benchmark the inference frame rate again.

+### Install Depencenties

 Jeston Nano uses the aarch64 or arm64 architecture, rather than the widely-adopted x86 architecture.
 Softwares like Anaconda, Pytorch, Jupyter Notebook, etc. are found to have installation issues following the official instructions.
 Working installation steps were scattered in forums and blogs around the web, and this document is here to condense them in one place.

-TL;DR: Installation commands for Anaconda, Pytorch, Jupyter Notebook, etc. for Jeston Nano 2G.
+TL;DR: How to install Anaconda, Pytorch, Jupyter Notebook, etc. on Jeston Nano 2G.

 ### Instructions on how to setup and run VideoPose3D on Jeston Nano 2G